Judge alters Trump’s gag order, letting him talk about witnesses, jury after hush money conviction

 Trump was convicted on 34 counts of falsifying business records arising from what prosecutors said was an attempt to cover up a hush money payment to Daniels just before the 2016 presidential election.
 She claims she had a sexual encounter with Trump a decade earlier, which he denies.

-The crime is punishable by up to four years behind bars, but prosecutors have not said if they would seek incarceration and it’s unclear if Merchan would impose such a sentence.
+The crime is punishable by up to four years behind bars, but prosecutors haven't said if they would seek incarceration and it’s unclear if Merchan would impose such a sentence.
 Other options include a fine or probation.

-Following his conviction, Trump complained that he was under a “nasty gag order,” while also testing its limits.
-In remarks a day after his conviction, Trump referred to Cohen, as “a sleazebag,” though not by name.
+Following his conviction, Trump complained he was under a “nasty gag order,” while also testing its limits.
+In remarks a day after his conviction, Trump referred to Cohen as “a sleazebag,” though not by name.

 In a subsequent Newsmax interview, Trump took issue with jury and its makeup, complaining about Manhattan, “It’s a very, very liberal democrat area so I knew we were in deep trouble,” and claiming: “I never saw a glimmer of a smile from the jury.
 No, this was a venue that was very unfair.
 A tiny fraction of the people are Republicans.”

-Trump’s lawyers, who said they were under the impression the gag order would end with a verdict, wrote a letter to Merchan on June 4 asking him to lift the order.
+Trump’s lawyers, who said they were under the impression the gag order would end with a verdict, wrote to Merchan on June 4 asking him to lift the order.

-Prosecutors urged Merchan to keep the gag order’s ban on comments about jurors and trial staff in place “at least through the sentencing hearing and the resolution of any post-trial motions.”
-They argued that the judge had “an obligation to protect the integrity of these proceedings and the fair administration of justice.”
+Prosecutors wanted Merchan to keep the gag order’s ban on comments about jurors and trial staff “at least through the sentencing hearing and the resolution of any post-trial motions.”
+They argued the judge had “an obligation to protect the integrity of these proceedings and the fair administration of justice.”

 Merchan issued Trump’s gag order on March 26, a few weeks before the start of the trial, after prosecutors raised concerns about the presumptive Republican presidential nominee’s propensity to assail people involved in his cases.